RohanTrix/Java-Competitive/DSA/Graphs/DFS.md

     been visited.
     > NOTE: Another way to determine if a graph contains a cycle is to simply calculate the number of nodes and edges in every component.
 If a component contains c nodes and no cycle, it must contain exactly c − 1 edges (so it has to be a tree).
 If there are c or more edges, the component surely contains a cycle.

+* ### Bipartiteness Check
+    A graph is bipartite if its nodes can be colored using two colors so that there are no adjacent nodes with the same color.
+The idea is to pick two colors `X` and `Y` , color the starting node `X`, all its neighbors `Y` , all their neighbors `X`, and so on.
+If at some point of the search we notice that two adjacent nodes have the same color, this means that the graph is not bipartite.
+Otherwise, the graph is bipartite and one coloring has been found.

+* ### SSSP(Single Source Shortest Path)
+    For a tree, graph traversal can find the shortest part from a node A to B.